-Best patio bars
+Best outdoor bars

 Charlie’s Beer Garden is the favorite among the Harvard Square crowd but Daedalus’s rooftop patio offers a classier option for outdoor drinking.
 The patio features lush flower boxes and both heat lamps and fans to deal with our fickle weather.
 Tops on the extensive list of beer, wine, and cocktails is that summertime favorite, the cairpirinha.